 MUSIC - CLASSICAL

 Classical Academy students develop ensemble skills with guided rehearsal and performance as part of a chamber group.
 They deepen their understanding of classical music styles relevant to their chosen instrumnent through the study of music relevant to their instrument.
-The students are offered the opportunity to sit the NZMEB Level 1 or Level 2 Chamber Music Examination.

 HOW TO APPLY